pink-gorilla/ui-binaryclock/README.md

 clojure -X:goldly
 ```

-Navigate your webbrowser to port.
+Navigate your webbrowser to port 8000.
 Snippets are in `running systems` / `snippet-registry`

 ## In Goldly as a ui extension